BernardTsai/book/Appendix-OrchestratorMSG.md

 **Status**

 The orchestrator can be handed a second unique topic identifier "**TOPIC2**" in the course of the startup process.
-This is the topic to which it will publish its status information to a [Kafka](https://kafka.apache.org/) broker.
+This is the topic to which it will publish its status information to a message broker.

 The status information captures following attributes of the state of a solution, element, cluster or instance within a domain.